scolladon/sfdx-git-delta/README.md

 ![delta-source](/img/example_generateDelta.png)

 > ⚠️ Use `--generate-delta (-d)` when `--to (-t)` value is set to "HEAD" or to the "HEAD commit SHA".
 > If you need to use it with `--to (-t)` pointing to another commit than "HEAD", checkout that commit first.
-Exemple:
+Example:
 >
 > ```sh
 > # move HEAD to the wanted past commit